• Skip to primary navigation

 You can experiment with different types of mushrooms based on your preference or availability.
 Shitake mushrooms are great in this recipe, but you can also try cremini, portobello, or oyster mushrooms for varying flavors and textures.

-Is this recipe soy or gluten-free?
+Is walnut taco meat soy or gluten-free?

 This walnut meat recipe is a soy-free, gluten-free, and non-processed meat substitute.

-Does walnut meat really taste like meat?
+Does walnut taco meat really taste like meat?

 While it does not taste exactly like meat, it can provide a similar texture and flavor profile that resembles certain meat dishes.
 The combination of walnuts, mushrooms, and seasonings creates a savory and satisfying taste that can be reminiscent of ground meat.
 I would say that it has its own unique taste and should be enjoyed for its delicious qualities rather than wanting it to mimic the exact taste of meat.

-How do I store walnut meat?
+How do I store walnut taco meat?

 Once cooled, transfer the meat to an airtight container or sealable bag.
 Place it in the refrigerator and store it for up to 5 days.